 There’s a lot to consider when building a custom home.
 Luckily, WaFd Bank is here to help.
 Read on to learn what to do before building your dream home.
 This includes assessing the land and utilities, hiring an architect to draft new home plans and oversee the project, applying for building permits and securing financing.

 Learning how to evaluate land for building is your first step in the construction process.
 The ground that makes up your land will determine much about your future home, including where it sits on the property and what types of materials you can use.

 Depending on the type of land you are building on, you may need a geo–tech survey.
 This involves taking core samples of soil to determine whether the land will support a building structure.
 The city or county that issues the building permit will make the determination as to whether a geo-tech survey is required.

-In order to build a new home, you’ll need to determine the availability of utilities or install new access to utilities, like sewer or septic, electricity, gas and/or propane, municipality water or well.
-The local city or county that issues the building permit should be able to provide you with guidance on the available utilities.
+In order to build a new home, you’ll need to determine how to get water to your land.
+Will you have access to municipal water or will you need a well to supply water to your property?
+You will also need to investigate the availability of utilities or install new access to utilities, like sewer or septic, electricity, gas and/or propane.
+The city or county that issues the building permit should be able to provide you with guidance on available utilities.

-This will probably involve hiring an architect to assist you in the design of your new home.
-They’ll also oversee the construction and provide additional services in connection with the building process.
-Because the architect’s plans affect public safety, an architect must complete specialized training, licensing and certification depending on the city or county where the home is being built.
+This step will probably involve hiring an architect to assist you with the design of your new home.
+They will also oversee the construction and provide additional services during the building process.
+Because their plans affect public safety, an architect must complete specialized training, licensing and certification.
+These requirements are dependent on the city or county where the home is being built.

 The architectural plans will include different views or angles of the finished home.
-In addition to the different views, the plans will also include elevations from different points on the subject property to guide the general contractor in the overall build of the home.
+They will also include elevations from different points on the property to guide the general contractor in the overall build of the home.